chef/chef-web-docs/chef_master/source/runners.rst

 Configuring Chef Automate Projects
 ===================================

 Chef Automate 0.6 or later can use runners, and when setting up a project using ``delivery setup``, ChefDK v1.1.16 or later specifies the use of runners in the ``./delivery/config.json`` file.
-If you are running an older version of ChefDK, or your ``config.json`` was set up to use push jobs-based build nodes, you must edit the file in the following manner:
+If you are running an older version of ChefDK, or your ``config.json`` was set up to use Push Jobs-based build nodes, you must edit the file in the following manner:

 At the bare minimum, you must set the version to v2: